 In Europe, there are increasingly fewer places that accept only Diners Club or only American Express.
 In France, you can use American Express at more places than in the United States; in Italy, Germany, England and Greece, you can use it less, in general, except in shops with special appeal to tourists.
 Be sure to check out the credit-card situation before you travel.

-For more information on credit cards and related topics, check out the links on the next page.
+For more information on credit cards and related topics, check out the links below.